The Higher Learning Commission of the North Central Association of Colleges and Schools (NCA)

-The baccalaureate and master’s programs at Mount Carmel College of Nursing are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, (202) 887-6791.
+The baccalaureate, master’s and Doctor of Nursing Practice programs at Mount Carmel College of Nursing are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, (202) 887-6791.

 As an accredited educational institution, Mount Carmel College of Nursing is required by law to provide detailed information regarding specific policies and procedures.
 To access this information, click on the links below: